Fettuccine Paglia e Fieno Alla Carbonara

 • Save a cup of the cooking water and then drain the pasta.
 Add it to the egg mixture first and mix well.

-• Once the fettuccine is well coated with the egg parmesan mixture, add the bacon-onion mixture.
+• Add the bacon-onion mixture once the fettuccine is well coated with the egg parmesan mixture.
 Doing this step will eliminate the egg mixture to cook too fast and have a grainy texture versus a creamy mixture.

 • Yes, do cook the pasta a bit at dente, or to the bite.
 The cooking process will continue when you add the bacon-onion mixture to it.